 - January & February

 - Register for the SAT and/or ACT.
-Make sure you factor in potential SAT II Subject Testing that may be required by your prospective colleges
+Make sure you factor in potential SAT II Subject Testing that may be required by your prospective colleges.
+Explore SAT Subject Tests and CLEP (College Level Exam Program)

-- Explore prospective college web sites and school newspapers to learn about campus life
+- Explore prospective college web sites to learn about campus life

 - Get to know your teachers, and start thinking about who you will ask to write recommendations for you